ExLibrisGroup/exl-touchnet-connector/README.md

 ## Overview
 This connector performs the following tasks:
 * Set up the payment in Touchnet and redirect to the Touchnet site for payment
-* Receive the response from Touchnet and post the paynent to Alma
+* Receive the response from Touchnet and post the payment to Alma
 * Redirect the user back to Primo

 ![EXL Touchnet Connector Flow](https://i.postimg.cc/R04xpMGJ/exl-touchnet-flow.png)